lsst-ts/ts_tma/docs/misc/virtualbox_pas4000_connection.rst

 	.. image:: ../../_static/images/onlineNetworkEditor.png

 8. Click ok, and select "scan project".
-Vuala!
+Voila!
 The PAS4000 software should now have communication to the PILZ hardware and you are all set for development.